MrDamiAde/aws-static-web-project/README.md

 ### Step 3: Styling with CSS

 - I created the ```style.css``` file to give the heading and footer a light blue background and white font
-- Also gave the click me button a green colour which changes on hover
+- I also gave the "Click Me" button a green colour which changes on hover.

 ### Step 4: Adding JavaScript

-- I then created a script.js file that allows visitors to interact with the "Click Me" button
+- I created a script.js file that allows visitors to interact with the "Click Me" button
 - Once clicked, a JS event listener triggers an alert with "Hello, you clicked the button!"

 ---